crypto-a/ICS4UI-FinalProject/src/Objects/ProgramInfo.md

     In the deleteAnimal method
     {
         Delete the animal Object in the active arrayList with the chosen index }

+    In the loadData method
+    {
+        Collect the data from the database and save it to the array lists }

+    In the saveData method
+    {
+        Load the data to the database
+    }
 }
 ```